Melania Trump ‘Bringing Sexy Back’: Her Love Of Alluring Jumpsuits

-Wbile most first ladies have had a classic style or a signature look, such as Jacqueline Kennedy Onasis’ skirt suits and pillbox hats, Laura Bush’s demure dresses, Hillary Clinton’s “power suits” and Michelle Obama’s brightly colored skirts and tank-shirt ensembles, Melania Trump, who was a formerly a model, has chosen long, lean and slightly sexy jumpsuits as her signature, which is not congruent with what the majority of American woman are wearing right now, but may begin a trend.
+While most first ladies have had a classic style or a signature look, such as Jacqueline Kennedy Onasis’ skirt suits and pillbox hats, Laura Bush’s demure dresses, Hillary Clinton’s “power suits” and Michelle Obama’s brightly colored skirts and tank-shirt ensembles, Melania Trump, who was a former a model, has chosen long, lean and slightly sexy jumpsuits as her signature, which is not congruent with what the majority of American woman are wearing right now, but may begin a trend.
 Many former first ladies have inspired fashion with their wardrobe choices, especially when appearing for important events like the presidential inauguration, or when meeting with leaders of other countries.

 With her long, layered hair and statuesque figure, Melania Trump is a somewhat different first lady than the United States has encountered before.
 While most first ladies have been considered attractive in their own right, Melania has brought forth a sense of European elegance to the spotlight of the White House.
 According to Yahoo, Melania prefers not only jumpsuits but sleeveless jumpsuits, which show her slender, toned arms, but still leave plenty to the imagination.
 Her choices are sensual but never revealing.